thomaseleff/AutoEq-Device-Manager/README.md

 # Features
 - Ability to switch between any connected playback device
-- Ability to change or remove parametric EQ profiles for any number of audio devices
+- Ability to change or remove parametric EQ profiles for any number of user-configured audio devices
 - Output window for viewing status of the application tasks

 # Installation